mrpooriyakh/openalex-lit-trends/README.md

 ## 🖼️ Preview (once you’ve run it)

-> These image names are produced by the script; they’ll render in your repo once generated.
+> These image names are produced by the script;.

 ![Energy Hub Analysis](openalex_energy_hub_analysis.png)